-Various research in psychology and pedagogy have shown that when educators expect more from their students, more often than not, the students tend to up their game in trying to live up to the expectations put on them.
+Various research in psychology and pedagogy have shown that when educators expect more from their students, more often than not, the students tend to up their game in trying to live up to their expectations.
 Elevating your expectations is also a great way of encouraging the low-performing students in the classroom to improve themselves.

 Increase the Difficulty

-Instead, educators should make sure that the students come to class knowing and expecting that they will have to face challenging tasks which will force them to stretch their minds a little.
-However, educators must make sure that the tasks given to the students are achievable as handing out too difficult a task may have unfavorable effects and might be detrimental for the student morale.
+Instead, educators should make sure that the students come to class knowing and expecting that.
+They will have to face challenging tasks, which will force them to stretch their minds a little.
+However, educators must make sure that the tasks given to the students are achievable.
+As handing out too difficult a task may have unfavorable effects and might be detrimental for student morale.

 Show Positive Regard but don’t Heap Praises

 Hard as it may be at times, it is essential, nonetheless, to express that we as educators.
 See value in our students, that we see them as capable of achieving academic success.
 However, heaping praises on students even when they haven’t done anything particularly praiseworthy, is not a great teaching strategy.
 This conveys that your expectations of your students are low.
 And that they don’t need to work hard in the class.
 The last thing you want as an educator is not to use the tremendous potential of student progress.
 That comes with having high expectations in your class and giving away easy praise to students subconsciously.
 The message is that the bar is set too low.

 The importance of effectively managing expectations in your class can’t remain overstated.
 As educators, we must always have high expectations of our students.
 Which will naturally lead them to put their efforts in the right direction.
 To that end, the ideas discussed in this article might come in handy.
 Happy Teaching!